Cybertwip/MixOS/device/j36-ultra/README.md

 between 0.87 s and 11.38 s, plus an error on the panel.

 ## fbdoom: proving a program can drive the panel and the pad

+**Not staged any more.** `J36_DOOM` defaults to `0`: nothing is compiled, no IWAD is downloaded, and neither file reaches the BOOT partition, which carries the boot payload and not userland software. `/init` still runs `j36/doom` when `j36.doom=1` and the file is there, so `J36_DOOM=1` brings all of the below back unchanged.
+It is still the fastest way to split "the panel is broken" from "GL is broken", since Doom needs no DRM, no GL and no rootfs.

 Booting proves the machine runs.
 It does not prove a *program* can drive this display or read this gamepad, and the cheapest honest answer to that is